frantisekfery/scala-excercise/README.md

 This project is created for learning scala.

 It is split into two parts:
-- practical [here](src/main/scala/excercise) - each files is is independent and executable.
+- practical [here](src/main/scala/excercise) - each file is independent and executable.
 - theoretical [here](src/main/resources/theory)